mguina/GitTest/README.md

 # GitTest

-Project to test Git collaboration
+Project to test Git collaboration.

+Intended to test and learn how to develop projects on GitHub with multiple contributors.